mandrasch/ddev-wp-groundstation/README.md

 4. **Login to updraftplus premium  ($)**

-    Activate updraftplus premium license with your credentials:
+    Activate updraftplus premium license with your credentials.
+To do that, navigate to Wordpress Dashboard > Settings > updraftplus:

     https://pull-wp.ddev.site/wp-admin/options-general.php?page=updraftplus

     ![Screenshot updraftplus dashboard - add credentials in Connect with updraftplus account](screenshot_updraftplus_connect.png)

-    (See https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/ for more details)

 5. **Activate "all addons" to enable WPCLI and Migrator feature**

-    Make sure to click "All addons" - "activate it on this site"
+    Make sure to click "activate it on this site":

     ![Screenshot updraftplus dashboard - premium license activated](screenshot_updraftplus_premium_activate.png)

-6. **Create a backup point locally to enable easier resets**
+6. **Create a local backup**

-    We create a restore point (this will be useful later) after successful activation of updraftplus premium:
+    We create a local backup (this will be useful later) after successful activation of updraftplus premium:

     ```shell
     ddev create-local-backup